I wrote this piece sometime in 2018.

-How many of you look up a barber's transcripts or the college he went to, instead of looking up his google reviews?
-How many look up all the certificates a vehicle has, instead of looking up its reviews?
+How many of you look up a barber's transcripts or the college he went to instead of looking up his google reviews?
+How many look up all the certificates a vehicle has before looking up its reviews?
 People look for trust.
-They go to the barber they trust, the car mechanic they trust, and the doctor they trust.
+They go to the barber they trust, the car mechanic they trust, the doctor they trust.
 Trust is what makes transactions possible.
-The more transactions a nation has, the more goods and services its members exchange, the more needs and wants get satisfied, and the more problems are solved.
+The more transactions a nation has, the more goods and services its members exchange.
+The more needs and wants get satisfied, the more problems get solved.

 Trust leads to transactions, which lead to wealth, or trust leads to wealth.
-If the relationship is true, why do nations want to make more money, than to build trust among their citizens?
+If the relationship is true, why do nations want to make more money?
+They should really work on building trust among their citizens.
 For instance, modern liberal democratic nations seem to be obsessed with education.
 Yes, it has a high multiplier.
-Perhaps, there are income differences between high school degree holders and college degree holders.
+Perhaps, college graduates outearn high school grads.
 However, would you not get your car repaired by an 8th-grade dropout whom your friends go to, who has been repairing cars for 10 years?
 Or would you go to a flashy shop where the mechanic has a technical education?
 Do you want to trust experience or education?
-Let us also not forget that an educational degree also needs trust for its own validation: trust in people who certified the learner.
-Without that trust, it means nothing.
+Let us also not forget that an educational degree also needs trust for its own validation: trust in the people who certified the learner.
+Without trust, it means nothing.

 Consider what I observed in Starkville.
-The college community was divided into religious, racial, and ethnic groups, such as the Indian Student Association and the Black Student Association.
-Students joined them because they did not feel supported/accepted by the majority population (white folks).
-They became sub-societies, which were premised on mutual support, a value missing in the original society.
+The college community was divided into religious, racial, and ethnic groups, such as Baptist Student Union, Black Student Association, and Indian Student Association.
+Students joined these groups because they did not feel supported/accepted by the majority (white folks).
+They became sub-societies premised on mutual support, a value missing in the original society.
 Over time, the separation allowed biases to develop.
 They started to live, hang out, date, and trade only within their groups.
-They left out all the other groups and often developed biases against them.
-To me, they looked like nations that weren't trading with one another because they couldn't trust one another.
-Since I made friends with everyone, I was able to see what they were missing out on.
-Often, members of one group had solutions to problems of another.
+They left out most members of outgroups and often developed biases against them.
+To me, they looked like nations that weren't trading with one another, because they couldn't trust one another.
+Since I made friends with everyone, I was able to see what they were missing.
+Often, members of one group had solutions to problems of those of other groups.
 In hindsight, my intuition was right.
 Dividing people by race and ethnicity was bad leadership.
-Missississippi State severely impoverished the student body.
+Mississippi State severely impoverished the student body.
 A united student body would have exchanged much more socioeconomic resources among themselves, becoming much wealthier than they were in small groups.

 As we see, a nation should build trust among people, not breed dumb money.
-Otherwise, even a population with a lot of gold can be made poor if they can't trust others enough to exchange socioeconomic resources.
-If everyone kept their gold to themselves, it is only about time they'd have no cars, no food, and no housing but just gold.
+A population with a lot of gold would become poor if they can't trust one another enough to exchange socioeconomic resources.
+If they kept their gold to themselves, it is only about time they'd have no cars, no food, and no housing but just gold.
 Good luck eating gold then.